rancher/docs/content/rancher/v2.x/en/cluster-admin/volumes-and-storage/attaching-existing-storage/_index.md

 The following steps describe how to assign persistent storage to an existing workload:

 1. From the **Project** view, go to the **Workloads** tab.
 1. Go to the workload that you want to add the persistent storage to.
 The workload type should be a stateful set.
-Click **Ellipsis (...) > Edit.**
+Click **&#8942; > Edit.**
 1. Expand the **Volumes** section and click **Add Volume > Use an existing persistent volume (claim).**.
 1. In the **Persistent Volume Claim** field, select the PVC that you created.
 1. In the **Mount Point** field, enter the path that the workload will use to access the volume.